txt/se20/docs/l03test.md

 **QUESTION** <em>Is this testing?
 Is it monitoring?
 Is learning and automatically re-learning this tree a better way to do "testing"?</em>

-## Testing for what?

-- Documentation :
-  - Incomplete, always
-  - Even if we try to make it complete, complete for  who?
-    - e.g. Stakeholders, competing goals
-    - Toronto CS department.
-Information stem
-      - "good" if parents can track their children
-      - "good" if students  can maintain their privacy
-    - How to write tests?
-- For "maintainability?"
-  - how to test that, except to watch the code for years to come?
-  - Research task: can we learn from prior maintainability?
-- Are any of the following mutually exclusive?
-  - Performance:
-    - Energy usage
-    - Network request response time?
-    - Minimize variance in query   times
-    - etc etc
-  - For "usability"?
-Did you do that in HW3?
-    - For other "ilities" (maintainability, customizability, scalability, capacity, availability, reliability, recoverability, maintainability, serviceability, security, regulatory, manageability, environmental, data integrity, interoperability fairness